 Understanding IMAP vs POP and SMTP and SSL

-If you are using an external system such as a computer, ipad or phone to communicate with the server you must enter various settings that it will store so that it can connect to the correct and authenticate to your mail server.
+If you are using an external system such as a computer, ipad or phone to communicate with the server you must enter various settings that it will store so that it can connect to the correct mail server and authenticate your email account by its password.

 Think of it like going to a secret club; you must know which building to go to (thats the mail server to use) and which door to knock on (thats the PORT) and which PROTOCOL (like language) you use to speak to the doorman and the EMAIL ACCOUNT (like the name on the list) who is authorized to go in and the PASSWORD (the secret answer) you must know for them to let you in.
 If you get any of those wrong you won't get into the club.

 There are two protocol options to communicate to the server over SSL or non-SSL.
 SSL is considered the secure way and scrambles the information you enter and unscrambles it on the server end.
 SSL does do this, however once the mail is unscrambled at the server it is transmitted across the Internet in plain text and thats how its always been so It's a bit misleading to think that using SSL is really any more secure than non-SSL and regardless of which method you use it is still very difficult for someone to hack into the transmission stream.
 If you ever do need to send top secret things via email that is done using PGP encryption which is a different topic.

 Mail Server: Your mail server is mail.yourdomain ie: mail.acme.com or your server name as displayed in your cpanel server info .
 Your mail server will process standard or ssl connections.